OMNEJAKAR/cpp-open-source-practice/README.md

-# cpp-open-source-practice
+# C++ Open Source Practice Repo

-A dummy repository created to practice open source contribution workflow using C++.
+This repository is created for learning how to contribute to open source using pull requests.

+## Files
+- main.cpp : Sample C++ file

+## Goal
+Practice real open-source contribution skills such as:
+- forking
+- branching
+- making changes
+- creating pull requests
+- responding to code review